If Darkness Had a Son

 "If Darkness Had a Son" is a song by American heavy metal band Metallica, released as the third single in promotion of their eleventh studio album 72 Seasons.
 It was released on March 1, 2023, along with a music video directed by Tim Saccenti.

 Background

 The song was teased on February 28, 2023, on Metallica's TikTok as a duet with an instrument added each day.

 Reception

-The song hit No. 1 on Billboards Hot Trending Songs chart dated and saw 1.1 million official U.S. streams and 1,000 downloads upon the release of the song.
-The song also was named the Heavy Metal song of the week by Consequence.
+The song hit No. 1 on Billboards Hot Trending Songs chart, and saw 1.1 million official U.S. streams and 1,000 downloads upon the release of the song.
+The song was also named the Heavy Metal song of the week by Consequence.